Asbestos in Gold Coast Apartment Fire Doors: Why Your Locksmith Is Warning You Before Drilling

 Are doors installed after 1990 asbestos-free?

-A cautious assessment before penetration is far safer than assuming compliance based solely on building age.
+A cautious assessment before any penetration is far safer than assuming compliance based on building age alone.

-What to do next (if your locksmith raised asbestos concern)
+What to do next (if your locksmith raised an asbestos concern)

 - Do not drill “to check”.
 If the core is suspect, drilling is the disturbance event.